Employers' Frequently Asked Questions - Work Sharing - Unemployment Insurance

 No. All participating employees in an affected unit or department must be treated equally.
-However, the hours of employees of different affected departments or units may be reduced at a different percentage.
-This difference must be specified and addressed separately in the Plan.
+However, the hours of employees in different affected departments or units may be reduced by different percentages.
+These differences must be specified and addressed separately in the plan.

 A minimum of two employees are required in order to "share the work."